-This endowment described above offers unique opportunities and responsibilities to the custodians of the land.
-This led to the establishment of the K2C Biosphere Region (ratified by UNESCO in 2001).
+This endowment described above offers unique opportunities and responsibilities to the custodians of the land and thus contributed towards the establishment of the K2C Biosphere Region (ratified by UNESCO in 2001)

 History in the Kruger to Canyons Region is diverse and very colourful, from early evidence of Stone Age people from around 1.5 million to 9 000 years ago, through to more modern historical sequences such as the political development of South Africa.